Degrees

 Global/Multicultural Studies

 This list of courses is subject to change at the beginning of each fall semester.
-Check with the Counseling and Advising Center for an updated Educational Plan at cod.edu/counseling/student_planning.aspx.
+Check with the Counseling and Advising Center for an updated educational plan at cod.edu/counseling/student_planning.aspx.

 Contemporary Life Skills